exercism/website-copy/tracks/rust/exercises/sublist/mentoring.md

 A reasonable solution should do the following:

-- break down the unordered size problem into two subproblems, checking if a list is smaller than another, and checking if a smaller list is a sublist of a larger list
+- solve the subproblem of checking if a list is a sublist of another list
-- Utilize Eq for slices
+- utilize Eq for slices
 - not reimplement the functionality of the `windows` method
+- optionally use pattern matching instead of `if/else`

 ## Examples